IMPORTANT PUBLIC INFORMATION DURING THE COVID-19 PANDEMIC

 Individuals and establishments must be licensed by the Commission in order to provide funeral services and goods for compensation.
-A consumer can verify an individual/establishment is licensed in Texas by visting the License Search and Verification page.
-If a consumer works with an unlicensed funeral establishment, the TFSC may not be able to help solve any problems that might arise from the transaction.
+A consumer can verify an individual/establishment is licensed in Texas by visiting the License Search and Verification page.

 FACTS ABOUT FUNERALS